 Replaced with SFX packs.
 My work was “positive”, but they could save so much buying 400 sounds for $10 that it just seemed an obvious choice.

 From that day on I entered a dangerous spiral of depression.
 I questioned every little thing about my work, victimized me all the time, lost all the confidence about my skills, and was almost about the I-hate-myself-I-wanna-die thing.

 There were a few days when I tried.
 Despair and financial insecurity were making me build profiles online on freelancer sites.
 I saw some familiar faces there making good money.
 Oh yes, I lived in Portugal until this year, for the ones reading this who don’t have a clue: this is a very very poor country going through a dangerous crises both economic and mental.

 I accepted to work on something for free.
 It was a more or less okay experience, but I don’t advise anyone doing it when there is possible income and you are simply offered your name on the credits and one more thing in your portfolio.
 Nevertheless, I assumed a compromise.

 A few days later someone showed interest on my portfolio and wanted to hire me through one freelancing site to design some sfx for their game.
 I was selling my work so cheap hoping to get something fast, that he / she wanted to lower the price even more, even after me sending 3 particular sfx as a sample.
 I refused his ridiculous and offensive price and never heard from her again.

-Man, then I was down.
-Started in a dream up high and landed on my butt with nothing.
+Then I was down.
 I was even doubting my own dignity, something that I never did and always felt very confident and secure about.

 Between some friends reacting like I was a child that got a bruise: “It’s ok now, you’re a good girl, everything will turn out just fine; here’s a candy.”

 But… I gave it a lot of thought and I came to some conclusions.